-Site Area: 0.29ha PTAL: 3 - 4 PTAL: 3 - 4 Site Source: Site (Framework (2016) Site Source: Site C Plumstead Urban Ownership: RBG Framework (2016) Ownership: RBG Current Use: For Current Use: Former leisure centre Planning Designa tions: none Relevant Planning Relevant Planning Applications: none Indicative Delive ry Timescale: short term Proposed Allocation Residential with 50 perce nt affordable housing.
-Justification The relocation of leisure uses within the library building will free up this space to allow for residential development within an accessible location close to the town centre.
-Site Context The site is surrounded by two story terraced houses.
-Site Requirements • Housing mix appropriate to the surrounding context of larger, family sized units.
+Site Requirements • Housing mix appropriate to the surrounding context, including family sized units.
 Development Guidelines As an infill site development should follow the pattern of existing development so that the character of the area is maintained.
 Proposals must respect the existing low rise context of the area in scale and bulk.
 Gardens should generally be adjacent to existing amenity space to minimize the potential for overlooking and loss of privacy.
 An historic well was drilled on the original public baths site.
 Confirmation should be sought that the well has been appropriately decommissioned to ensure there are no structural, health and safety or environmental risks presented.
-Notes Site reference P3 in the Issues and Options consultation.
-Site is within the Local Authority New Build (LANB) programme.